-D. Assets, Liabilities, and Equity
+D. Assets, Liabilities, Deferred Outflows and Inflows of Resources, and Equity

 1. Deposits and Investments

 The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.